flutter/website/setup.md

    run `brew doctor` and follow the instructions for changing permissions on those directories.
    Then run the `brew link ...` and `brew install...` commands again.

-1. Set up a provisioning profile for your developer account.
+1. Follow the steps defined by Apple to configure Xcode with your Apple Developer account and enable deploying with provisioning profiles.
 To learn how to set up your profile, see [Apple's official documentation](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html).
+1. Select your Development Team for the Flutter project.
+   1. Open the default Xcode workspace in your project under `ios/Runner.xcworkspace`.
+   1. Select the `Runner` project in the left navigation panel.
+   1. In the Target Settings page, make sure your Development Team is selected under **General > Signing > Team**.
+1. Start your app by running `flutter run`.

 ## Android setup

 _This step is optional, and can be performed at any time before using Flutter to develop apps for Android._

+### Install Android Studio

 To develop Flutter apps for Android, you can use either a Mac or a Linux (64-bit) machine: